Xanole/SnowDT/README.md

 # SnowDT
-Detection of Snowflake Proxy Request
+Code and traffic dataset in the paper "Covertness Analysis of Snowflake Proxy Request."